 The biggest threat to the longevity of your RV cover is the wind.
 Movement due to billowing and sustained wind causes the cover to rub against hard surfaces and wear through the fabric.
 The idea is to get the RV cover fit as tight as possible.
 All covers come with bottom, front and back cinches to tighten, and the best covers have an additional cinch around the bottom of the body to prevent billowing.

 But if your cover is bigger than it should be, it won't be possible for those cinches to gather enough of the excess fabric to get the tightness required.
-Conversely, if the cover is too small, it will be difficult to get it on the RV and you could tear the fabric just installing it.
+Conversely, if the cover is too small, it will be difficult to get it on the RV and you could tear the fabric just by installing it.
 So it's important to purchase the correct size range.

 As long as you are purchasing the correct cover for your type of RV, the width and height measurements are not relevant (except for some extra tall fifth wheels.)
 The manufacturers know what widths and height ranges are normal for a particular RV type (Class A, Class B, Travel Trailer, etc.)

-- DO NOT INCLUDE the tongue on a travel trailer, only the body.
+- DO NOT INCLUDE the tongue on a travel trailer, only measure the actual body of the coach.
 If you have a trailer with a rounded nose, measure from the furthest point forward.
 For a motorhome, start at the front of the bumper.